Ohio Wing Civil Air Patrol: History

 Ohio, far removed from the U-boat menace, resolved to contribute to the coastal patrol effort.
 In July 1942, Vorys made an open request for volunteers to help form an all-Ohio CAP Coastal Patrol base, which was authorized on July 16, 1942, by the activation of Coastal Patrol Base No. 14 at Panama City, Florida.
 Aircrews spotted oil slicks, debris, reported suspected U-boats, remains of crashed aircraft, and anything out of the ordinary.
 They assisted in the rescue of shipwreck survivors, reported sinking or suspicious vessels to the military, and ensured that the valuable tankers and supply vessels leaving ports in the Gulf made their way safely to military forces in Europe and the Pacific.

 Since World War II, the Ohio Wing has continued to prosper, developing scores of young men and women into model citizens and future personnel in the armed forces.
 Members of the wing have assisted in the rescue of downed aviators, provided assistance to state and national officials in natural disasters and local emergencies, and proudly represented the Birthplace of Aviation by promoting Ohio's aviation resources and heritage.

 In January 2009, members of the Ohio Wing, along with CAP members from the Indiana, Illinois, and Kentucky Wings, flew sorties surveying damage and boosting communications for the Kentucky National Guard following a severe ice storm in Kentucky, while CAP ground crews assisted National Guardsmen in going door to door to perform wellness checks on residents.

 Annual encampment

 The Ohio Wing holds a cadet encampment annually.
 Serving as a weeklong training camp for cadets, the encampment involves instruction in discipline, teamwork, and leadership.
 Other activities involve instruction in drill and ceremonies, customs and courtesies, basic CAP knowledge and military tradition.
 Encampment attendance is a prerequisite for the Gen. Billy Mitchell Award.
 Senior members may also be awarded the ribbon for providing leadership at CAP this encampment.
-The encampment is held at Wright-Patterson Air Force Base in Dayton, Ohio.
+The encampment has been held in several locations over the years, including but not limited to: Wright-Patterson Air Force Base, in Dayton, Ohio, Athletes in Action sports complex, in Xenia, Ohio, Camp James A. Garfield, in Newton Falls, Ohio, and most recently, Wright State University, in Fairborn, Ohio.